Skip to main content

 Localization

-Localization is the process by which the MagicLeap 2 determines where it is within a Space.
+Localization is the process by which the MagicLeap 2 determines where it is within the bounds of a Space.
 The device may only be localized into one Space at a time.
 When the MagicLeap device is localized into a Space, applications can render content relative to a consistent world origin location or Spatial Anchors.
 Note that when localized into a Space, the origin of standard OpenXR reference spaces (LOCAL, STAGE, LOCAL_FLOOR) will still be located in an arbitrary location independent of the Space’s map.
-Rather, applications should make use of the LOCALIZATION_MAP reference space in order to render content relative to the origin of the Space the device is currently localized into.
+Applications can make use of the LOCALIZATION_MAP reference space in order to render content relative to the origin of the Space the device is currently localized into.
 Once localized, the device will attempt to relocalize itself every 10 seconds to correct for drift.

 ML2 users can choose a Space to localize into using the Spaces application included in the MagicLeap OS.
 Applications can also make use of space management apis to query for available Spaces and request localization into one of them programmatically.
 Note that localization is global.
 Once the device has been localized into a particular Space, it will remain so as the user continues to use the device and start different applications.
 If the device was localized into a Space when it was shutdown, it will attempt to relocalize into the same Space on boot.